Lleida

+/es/, /es/ (with yeísmo) - See name) also known in Spanish as Lérida, (Note: Pronunciation of Lérida (unofficial):

-Lleida (/ca/, /ca/, /ca/; Lérida /es/; see below) is a city in the west of Catalonia, Spain.
+/es/ - See name) is a city in the west of Catalonia, Spain.
 It is the capital and largest town in Segrià county, the Ponent region and the province of Lleida.
 Geographically, it is located in the Catalan Central Depression.
 It had 140,797 inhabitants As of 2022.

 Lleida is one of the oldest towns in Catalonia, with recorded settlements dating back to the Bronze Age period.
 Until the Roman conquest of the Iberian Peninsula, the area served as a settlement for an Iberian people, the Ilergetes.
 The town became a municipality, named Ilerda, under the reign of Augustus.
 It was ruled by Muslims from the 8th century until reconquered in 1149.
-In 1297, the University of Lleida was founded, becoming the third oldest in the whole of Spain.
+In 1297, the University of Lleida was founded, becoming the third oldest in the Iberian Peninsula.
 During the following centuries, the town was damaged by several wars such as the Reapers' War in the 17th century and the Spanish Civil War in the 20th century.
 Since then, the city has been in constant urban, commercial and demographic growth.

 Name

 Although the usual Spanish form of the town's name is Lérida, pronounced /es/, the associations of that name with enforced Castilianization under the Francoist regime have led to the Catalan form Lleida being used for official purposes even in Spanish.
-The local pronunciation of the name is /ca/, while the pronunciation in Western Catalan is /ca/ and in Central Catalan is /ca/.
+The local pronunciation of the name is /ca/, while the pronunciation in Western Catalan is /ca/ and in Standard Central Catalan is /ca/.